 Students will take an enquiring, critical and reflective approach to the study of religion, exploring different beliefs, cultures and fundamental questions, and relating these studies to their own values and the wider world.
-The GCSE course will focus on the study of Christianity, Islam, Atheistic and Humanist views.
+The GCSE course will focus on the study of Christianity, Islam, Atheist and Humanist views.
+Students will learn about the intrinsic connections within and between Christianity and Islam.